 The people behind our mission are passionate, inspired and dedicated towards supporting disadvantaged communities across the globe.
 They’re at the heart of what we do and every single day are working hard with our community partners in ensuring long-term and sustainable development programmes.

-Our Cambodia team is led by Sarah Morgan (right) who is the Country Operations Manager and supported by Khanchna Heng (left) who works as the Country Coordinator.
+Our Cambodia team is led by Sarah Morgan (left) who is the Country Operations Manager.
+She is supported by Jay Rainsford (right) who is the Deputy Country Operations Manager and by Khanchna Heng (middle) who works as the Country Coordinator.

 Sarah’s background in International Development and Service has not only allowed her to travel and live in many countries but has also deepened her understanding of developing strategy and impact in community.

 Jay has an extensive military and international development background.
 He is passionate about developing others and making a difference in communities large and small.
 With his first-hand experience of how a volunteer trip can change your life’s direction, Jay looks forward to welcoming FSF volunteers to Cambodia and helping each of them with their own global citizen journey.

 Khanchna brings cultural insight and context to the development and maintenance of our programmes, whilst cultivating relationships with local partners.
 Her background in education and recent graduation from university as an English teacher lends strongly to our education-based activities and how we can continually engage young students with quality education.

 The Thailand team is led by the Country Operations Manager, Victoria Eriksson (middle).
 Originally from Finland, Victoria has a Master’s Degree in International Relations with a strong focus on child welfare and sustainable development, linked to education.